Certified Community Behavioral Health Clinic (CCBHC) Improvement and Advancement Grant

 Additional Requirements

-Eligibility is statutorily limited to nonprofit community-based behavioral health organizations, local government behavioral health authorities, Indian tribes, organizations under Indian Health Service, and Urban Indian Organizations per Title V of the Indian Health Care Improvement Act.
+Eligibility is limited to nonprofit community-based behavioral health organizations, local government behavioral health authorities, or those operated by or under the authority of the Indian Health Service, Indian tribes, or Urban Indian Organizations pursuant to Title V of the Indian Health Care Improvement Act.

 Geographic Eligibility